Note that we will add

 S1 Special Super for a good chunk of damage.

-Her tentacles are also hard to opponents to deal with, but you don't need to worry about specific tentacle tech when starting out.
+Her tentacles are also hard for opponents to deal with, but you don't need to worry about specific tentacle tech when starting out.
 You can have a lot of success by just focusing on her normal attacks and specials.

 Blitzcrank